 This is Revenue Intelligence in action, and it’s the new way of operating based on customer reality – not opinions.

-So if you’re looking for the best data-backed tips to improve sales performance, let’s dive in with Tip #1.
+So if you’re looking for the best data-backed tips based on actual sales stats, let’s dive in with Tip #1.

 (In a rush?
 Want all the tips in one easy-to-find-and-use location?
 Download our 2019 Sales Tips Cheat Sheet.)